Discover our hidden gem and enjoy a truly memorable stay or dining experience!

-Privately owned by Michael & Pamela the Old Rectory is a quintessentially English Country House.
-Tucked away in the Heart of England the Old Rectory offers a relaxing & comfortable venue for work & play.
+The Old Rectory has been privately owned by the Williams family since 2003.
+A quintessentially English Country House, tucked away in the Heart of England the Old Rectory offers a relaxing & comfortable venue for work & play.

 Set in three acres of wooded gardens this romantic Elizabethan & Georgian House radiates charm & peace, providing the perfect setting for conferences, business meetings, seminars , training sessions and all family occasions including weddings, christenings, parties and funeral receptions.

-The Old Rectory is situated within a short drive of all the top English tourist attractions including Stratford-upon-Avon, Warwick Castle, The Cotswolds and Birmingham Bull Ring shopping Centre.
+The Old Rectory is situated within a short drive of many major English tourist attractions including Shakepeare´s birthplace, Stratford-upon-Avon, Warwick Castle, The Cotswolds and Birmingham Bull Ring shopping Centre.
 It is also a short walk from the Arrow Valley, a beautiful country park where you can take an easy stroll, have a serious jog around the lake or arrange to go fishing and sailing.

 History of The Old Rectory